robinrodricks/FluentListView/README.md

-Is there an easy way to only show rows that contain some text?[¶](#is-there-an-easy-way-to-only-show-rows-that-contain-some-text "Permalink to this headline")
+Is there an easy way to only show rows that contain some text?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _I want to do a text filter like iTunes’ search box, where only songs that contain the typed string are shown.
 Is there an easy way to do that?_